GitauHarrison/user-comment-moderation-in-flask/README.md

 # Comment Moderation in a Flask Application

-One of the challenges that administrators if an application have is the control of the comments that users post.
+One of the challenges that administrators of an application have is the control of the comments that users post.
 Being able to moderate users' comments is a very important feature of a website.
 This application shows how you can create a custom comment moderation feature in a Flask application.

 ![Comment Moderation in Flask](app/static/img/comment_moderation.gif)